 - Bulk analysis of qualitative open-ended responses from surveys, app reviews, and feedback that automatically summarizes insights from hundreds of responses in minutes.

 How to use Looppanel AI for user research: Looppanel is an AI-powered analysis and repository solution built by user researchers for user research.
 80% of traditional repositories fail because they slow user research down and require a lot of manual maintenance.
-The extra work means teams eventually abandon repositories and go back to excel sheets and Miro boards.
+The extra work means teams eventually abandon repositories and go back to Excel sheets and Miro boards.
 Looppanel is built to automate the manual, tedious parts of a researcher's workflow so they can:

 - Analyze data 10x faster